Horizonik/VortexAttributes/README.md

 ## Commands
-The plugins has two commands available:
+The plugin has three commands available:
-/attrSet [player_name] [attribute_name] [attribute_level] - Set the level of a player's skill.
+- /attrSet [player_name] [attribute_name] [attribute_level] - Set the level of a player's skill.
 (Requires permission "setAttr.use_command")
-/sendLevels player_name health/strength/armor levels_amount - Send some of your hard-earned levels to another player.
+- /sendLevels player_name health/strength/armor levels_amount - Send some of your hard-earned levels to another player.
 (Requires permission "sendLevels.use_command")
-/attrStatus - Shows your levels, how much xp is needed for a level up and your general attribute stats.
+- /attrStatus - Shows your levels, how much xp is needed for a level up and your general attribute stats.
 (Requires permission "attrStatus.use_command")

 ## Current Limitations
 - Currently, the only level that players can level up is Strength (by killing other players).